pierre-24/osmipy/documentation/source/about-smiles.rst

     :align: center

-+ Planar stereo config (cis/trans for alcenes, square planar) ;
++ Planar stereo config (square planar) ;
-+ Non planar stereo config (clockwise/anticlockwise for "asymetric" carbons).
++ Non planar stereo config (clockwise/anticlockwise for "asymetric" carbons, allene configuration).

 The purpose of this stereo implementation is to match the set of indices *a, b, c and d* (which may be given in any order) with the set *0, 1, 2 and 3*.
 The value of the stereo object is the order in which the *a, b, c and d* indices must be read to match *0, 1, 2 and 3*.